Ey-luccas/ey-luccas/README.md

-# Ei aí!
+# Hey there!
 Luccas Almeida

 **`NLP Engineer`** **`Fullstack`**

-Olá!
-Sou Luccas Almeida, estudante de Técnico em Informática no Instituto Federal.
-Tenho formação em front-end junior e atuo como estagiário em data science, área onde descobri minha verdadeira paixão.
-Estou sempre em busca de novos conhecimentos e desafios, pronto para colaborar em grandes projetos e aprender continuamente.
-Fique à vontade para explorar meus projetos públicos e, se quiser, me acompanhe no Instagram!  [@Eyluccas_](https://www.instagram.com/eyluccas_/).
+Hello!
+I'm Luccas Almeida, a Computer Technician student at Instituto Federal.
+I have a background in junior fullstack and I work as an intern in NLP Engineer and back-end, areas where I discovered my true passion.
+I'm always looking for new knowledge and challenges, ready to collaborate on big projects and learn continuously.
+Feel free to explore my public projects and, if you want, follow me on Instagram! [@Eyluccas_](https://www.instagram.com/eyluccas_/).

-### 🖤 LINGUAGENS E TECNOLOGIAS
+### 🖤 LANGUAGES AND TECHNOLOGIES

 <img
     align="left"